morfredus/ESP32-Diagnostic/docs/INSTALL.md

-# Installation Guide (v3.30.0)
+# Installation Guide (v3.32.0)

-> WARNING: This guide reflects firmware v3.30.0 with EXACT pin mappings from `include/board_config.h`.
+> WARNING: This guide reflects firmware v3.32.0 with EXACT pin mappings from `include/board_config.h`.
 All GPIO assignments have been verified and synchronized with the codebase.
 Read [docs/PIN_MAPPING.md](docs/PIN_MAPPING.md) before flashing.

 Follow the steps below to deploy the ESP32 Diagnostic Suite on your board.

-> NEW in v3.30.0: Full GPIO mapping/code/documentation synchronization.
-See also [RELEASE_NOTES_3.30.0.md].
+> NEW in v3.32.0: Smooth TFT progress bar, purple NeoPixel, robust BOOT logic, and dynamic TFT controller selection (ILI9341 or ST7789).
+See also [RELEASE_NOTES_3.32.0.md].
 The original Arduino IDE version [ESP32-Diagnostic-Arduino-IDE](https://github.com/morfredus/ESP32-Diagnostic-Arduino-IDE) repository is now **archived**.
 Bluetooth/BLE support has been **removed** as it is not properly supported under the PlatformIO platform configuration.

 ## 1. Prerequisites